wso2/docs-choreo-dev/en/docs/references/alerting.md

 ![Log bins](../assets/img/alerting/log-bins.png){.cInlineImage-half}

 Item **2** is the one-hour time range around the point of time at which the error occurred (i.e. error time +/- 30mins).
-In the **Diagnostic View** tab, this  time range is further divided into 5 similar sized time bins.
+In the **Diagnostic View** tab, this time range is further divided into 5 similar-sized time bins.
 In this scenario, the size of each bin is 12 minutes.
-These 12-minute bins are shown by **3**.
+These 12-minute bins are marked **3**.

 ![Diagnostic view](../assets/img/alerting/diagnostic-view-values.png){.cInlineImage-half}